Potters Bar

 Potters Bar is a town in Hertfordshire, England, 13 mi north of central London.
 In 2011, it had a population of 21,882.
-In 2022 the population was around 23,325.
+In the 2021 census, the four wards that make up Potters Bar - Bentley Heath & The Royds, Furzefield, Oakmere and Parkfield - had a combined population of 22,536; this includes several smaller outlying hamlets contained in the Bentley Heath & The Royds ward, such as Bentley Heath and Ganwick Corner.
+In 2022, the population was around 23,325.

 Within the historic county of Middlesex until 1965, the town dates to the early 13th century but remained a small, mainly agricultural, settlement until the arrival of the Great Northern Railway in 1850.
 It is now part of the London commuter belt.

 Etymology

-The origin of the Potters element of the town's name is uncertain but is generally thought to be either a reference to a Roman pottery, believed to have been sited locally, or alternatively to the Pottere family who lived in neighbouring South Mimms parish.
-The Bar is thought to refer to the gates leading from the South Mimms parish and into the Enfield Chase parish, or possibly from a toll on the Great North Road, said to have been by what is now the disused Green Man pub, or at the current entrance to Morven House.
+The origin of the Potters element of the town's name is uncertain; it is generally thought to be either a reference to a Roman pottery, believed to have been sited locally, or alternatively to the Pottere family who lived in neighbouring South Mimms parish.

+The Bar is thought to refer to the gates leading from the South Mimms parish and into the Enfield Chase parish; it could possibly hail from a toll on the Great North Road, said to have been by what is now the disused Green Man pub or at the current entrance to Morven House.

 History

 Potters Bar is located on the Great North Road, one of two road routes from the City of London to the north of England.
-The road was originally numbered as the A1, and later the A1000.
+The road was originally numbered as the A1 and later the A1000.

 Potters Bar was historically part of Middlesex and formed the Potters Bar Urban District of that county from 1934.
 From 1894 to 1934 its area had formed the South Mimms Rural District.
-In 1965 the district was transferred to Hertfordshire County Council while most of the rest of Middlesex County Council became part of Greater London.
+In 1965, the district was transferred to Hertfordshire County Council, while most of the rest of Middlesex County Council became part of Greater London.

 The urban district covered an area of 6129 acre.
-In 1939 it had a population of 13,681, increasing to 24,613 in 1971.
-In 1974 the urban district was abolished and the area became part of the borough of Hertsmere.
-Having been part of Middlesex, the area continued to form part of the Metropolitan Police District; with the creation of the Greater London Authority it was transferred to the Hertfordshire Constabulary in 2000.
+In 1939, it had a population of 13,681, increasing to 24,613 in 1971.
+In 1974, the urban district was abolished and the area became part of the borough of Hertsmere.
+Having been part of Middlesex, the area continued to form part of the Metropolitan Police District; with the creation of the Greater London Authority, it was transferred to the Hertfordshire Constabulary in 2000.

 Byng family

 Wrotham Park estate, home of the Byng family, sits within Potters Bar and Barnet on 2,500 acres of land.
-The Byng family still own a lot of land in the Potters Bar area and The Admiral Byng pub in Darkes Lane is named after Admiral John Byng, who was executed for failing to obey orders in the Minorca campaign.
+The Byng family still own a lot of land in the Potters Bar area; The Admiral Byng pub in Darkes Lane is named after Admiral John Byng, who was executed for failing to obey orders in the Minorca campaign.